husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 ## Getting position of recognized object ##

-Beside the ID of recognized object, `find_object_2d` node is also publishing a homography matrix of recognized object. in computer vision homography is used to define position of object relative to camera.
-We will use it to obtain horizontal position of object.
-Homography matrix is published in the same topic as ID, but in the next cells of array, they are formatted as
+Besides the ID of recognized object, `find_object_2d` node is also publishing a homography matrix of recognized object.
+In computer vision homography is used to define position of object relative to the camera.
+We will use it to obtain horizontal position of the object.
+Homography matrix is published in the same topic as the ID, but in the next cells of array, they are formatted as

 `[objectId1, objectWidth, objectHeight, h11, h12, h13, h21, h22, h23, h31, h32, h33, object2]`.

-We will modify node to rotate robot to direction of recognized object.
+We will modify node to rotate robot to the direction of recognized object.

 Open `action_controller.cpp` file in text editor.

 Begin with including of required header file: